 Having been a member of the Church of England for over a decade I didn’t feel right at all that I could be open with the people who surrounded me.
 It was bad enough growing up in the eighties with the stigma of HIV and AIDS that still exists to this day.
 I cannot remember in the early days the subject of human sexuality being discussed at all in the church I attended.
 It wasn’t something that they were ready to discuss.

-It is right for both Archbishops to acknowledge where the church has failed people but it is also up to the church to recognise that there are still within it’s walls those people who outrightly condemn same sex relationships.
+It is right for both Archbishops to acknowledge where the church has failed people but it is also up to the church to recognise that there are still within it’s walls those people who outrightly condemn same-sex relationships.
 The Rev’d David Holloway is a good example of someone still preaching that the scriptures specify that homosexuality is a grave sin.
 He works with the diocese of Newcastle and I am sure would have something to say about the Dean’s signature on such letter.

 It is only when such people acknowledge and apologise for the continuing harm he is directly causing the LGBTI community.
-Parts of the the church of England stretch across many continents and especially those in developing countries that have appalling human rights issues regarding the gay communities that are suppose minister too.
+Parts of the church of England stretch across many continents and especially those in developing countries that have appalling human rights issues regarding the gay communities that are supposed minister too.

 My faith died decades ago.
 It is replaced by rational thought.
 This means that I treat all human beings with equality.
-Regardless of their gender, race and sexuality.
+Regardless of their gender, race, and sexuality.
 The horrible and trite phrase that is often used that the sinner is somehow separated from the sin and therefore we condemn only the action but not the person themselves is utter crap.
 I am proud of who I am and I am not going curtail this for anyone.
 It is an intrinsic part of who I am and I believe made me a better person for realising how easy it is to be judgemental on things of which we may not understand.

 There are people who have remained within the CofE whilst still in LGBTI relationships.
-Many in the clergy are gay and lesbian but in fear of being truthful and losing ones position within the community.
+Many in the clergy are gay and lesbian but in fear of being truthful and losing one’s position within the community.

 I have good friends who have no issue with my sexuality and regularly attend church.
 They have been good examples of what the archbishops have called upon to do and is love those who are in any community whether it be gay or straight.

-I acknowledge that some do not hold the same caring attitude but until those people have changed\repented (which also means moving away from their sin to which they are repenting) the church will continue to decline and be replaced by a smaller community of believers.
+I acknowledge that some do not hold the same caring attitude but until those people have changed/repented (which also means moving away from their sin to which they are repenting) the church will continue to decline and be replaced by a smaller community of believers.